 Other Places to Fish in the Willamette Valley

-The Willamette River is one of many in the valley that offer excellent fishing.
+Willamette River fishing is one of many rivers in the valley that offer great fishing opportunities.
 The Umpqua River, Columbia River, and Rogue River are some other fantastic destinations.
 Still bodies of water include the St. Louis Ponds, Walter Wirth Lake, Walling Pond, the Silverton Reservoir, Huddleston Pond, and Sheridan Pond.

 These are just a few of the endless places to go fishing.
 For more information, check out the Oregon Department of Fish and Wildlife.
 They’ve got all kinds of great resources, including recommendations like 50 places to go fishing within 60 minutes of Portland and their map for anglers with disabilities.